Staff: T. Taliercio, F. Gonzalez Posada, L. Cerutti, J.B. Rodriguez, E. Tournié.

-Other collaborations: A. Mezy, A. Garcia (Sikémia-France), G. Lerondel, A. Bruyant (Université de Technologie de Troyes-France), J. J. Greffet, J. P. Hugonin (Institut d’Optique (France), Y. De Wilde (Institut Langevin-France), E. Centeno, R. Smaali, A. Moreau (Institut Pascal-France), P. Biagioni (Politecnico di Milano).
+Other collaborations: A. Mezy, A. Garcia (Sikémia-France), G. Lerondel, A. Bruyant (Université de Technologie de Troyes-France), J. J. Greffet, J. P. Hugonin (Institut d’Optique (France), Y. De Wilde (Institut Langevin-France), E. Centeno, R. Smaali, A. Moreau (Institut Pascal-France), P. Biagioni (Politecnico di Milano), François Lagugné (London, Canada).

-Plasmonics is one of the most dynamic fields of current research with more than 8000 papers/year.
+Plasmonics is a very important field of research of nanophotonics.
 In Montpellier, we decide to approach plasmonics in an original way.
 We propose to develop metal-free plasmonics.
 Indeed, heavily doped semiconductors (HDSC) can replace current metal such as gold or silver.
 HDSC are particularly well adapted for Mid-IR and THz plasmonics.
 The theme plasmonics developed in the NanoMIR group is focused on three main projects: Plasmonics for biosensing, Gap plasmons and hyperbolic metamaterials, Active plasmonics.

 Why using HDSC such as Si-doped InAs instead of noble metals such Au, Ag?
 First of all, HDSC are CMOS-compatible, which paves the way toward their integration in low-cost, mass-fabricated devices.
 Secondly, the plasmonic properties of HDSC based nano-antennas subsist until the THz range while noble metals (Au, Ag) behave as a perfect conductor without plasmonic properties.
 Furthermore, HDSC maintains the plasmonic properties by adjusting their doping level to bring their plasma frequency in the adapted spectral range.
 Finally, HDSC internal losses, such as those of Si-doped InAs, are two orders of magnitude smaller than those of Au.